sonata-project/SonataAdminBundle/docs/reference/action_create_edit.rst

             js_debug:        false    # enable or disable to show javascript debug messages
             use_select2:     true     # enable or disable usage of the Select2 jQuery library
             use_icheck:      true     # enable or disable usage of the iCheck library
-            use_bootlint:    false    # enable or disable usage of Bootlint
             use_stickyforms: true     # enable or disable the floating buttons
             form_type:       standard # can also be 'horizontal'